aocoronel/aoclibs/README.md

 This repository contemplates C libraries developed specially for personal CLI development.

+## How to use

+A README is being written for each module, explaining each function.
+I do encourage you to read the actual code and header files, since they are already a source of documentation theirselves.

 ## Code Formating

 Take advantage of `.clang-format` to keep code consistency across all libraries.
 Some notable formatting guides used include: